-The number of deaths from the National Population Register is shown in Table 1 for 2000-2015 alongside the number of deaths for the latest year from the Stats SA cause-of-death reports for 2000-2014.
+The numbers of deaths (excluding late registrations) from the National Population Register are shown in Table 1 for 2000-2016 alongside the number of deaths for the latest year from the Stats SA cause-of-death reports for 2000-2015.
 The total numbers (T) are broken down into natural deaths (N) and unnatural deaths (U).
 It can be seen that the total number of deaths in both series increased to a peak in 2006.
-The Stats SA numbers increased from 416 420 in 2000 to a peak of 613 108 in 2006 and declined to 452 191 by 2014.
-The RMS numbers increased from 359 470 in 2000 to a peak of 555 081 in 2006 and declined to 447 244 by 2015.
-It should be noted that the changes in the numbers of deaths cannot be interpreted without taking into account the general improvement in death registration (except in the most recent years), and in the case of the RMS NPR data, improved birth registration, over the period.
+The Stats SA numbers increased from 416 420 in 2000 to a peak of 613 108 in 2006 and declined to 459 014 by 2015.
+The NPR numbers increased from 359 470 in 2000 to a peak of 555 081 in 2006 and declined to 445 445 by 2016.
+It should be noted that the changes in the numbers of deaths cannot be interpreted without taking into account the general improvement in death registration (which appears to have stalled in the most recent years), and in the case of the NPR data, improved birth registration, over the period.

-The rapid decline in the number of deaths in recent years makes it important to investigate whether there are any indications of system failure.
-Although subtle changes in completeness of recording are quite difficult to detect, preliminary investigations suggest that the completeness of reporting of the VR deaths may have declined by between 1% and 1.5% from 2011-2014.
-In addition, investigations have identified evidence of some failures in the vital registration in 2013 and 2014, which will probably be corrected by late registrations in the following years.
+The rapid decline in the number of deaths from the peak in 2006 to 2014 makes it important to investigate whether there are any indications of system failure.
+Although subtle changes in completeness of recording are quite difficult to detect, preliminary investigations suggest that the completeness of reporting of the VR deaths may have declined by between 1% and 1.5% from 2011-2013.
+In addition, investigations have identified evidence of some failures in the vital registration in 2014 and 2015, which will probably be corrected by late registrations in the following years.
 This will need to be monitored going forward.